The Relic Ramnagar

 The museum’s grand collection from vintage palkis and cars to ivory carvings, precious jewels and various artefacts amazed me.
 They look grand even under a thick layer of dust covering with low maintenance.
 My most vivid memory of the museum is of the palanquin of a Royal Bengal tiger which was hunted by the Kashi Naresh.

-Riverside view from the palace is splendid.
-I sat there looking at the passing boats and flock of birds flying with zephyr through bushes.
+Riverside view from the palace is worth to spend a few moments.
+As I sat there looking at the passing boats and a flock of birds flying with the hissing of the breeze blowing through bushes.
 The time moved so fast at this amazing place, I almost forgot to visit the temples of the fort.
 Interestingly Vishnu temple is inspired by the Mughal architecture and Ved Vyas temple is based on the primaeval story.

 Though the fort is not maintained and the littering by visitors makes it sully, I still found this place to be very interesting and peaceful.
-The unexpected collections of grandeur antiques will surprise you.
+The unexpected collections will surprise you with grandeur antiques.
 The impressive courtyard captures the different time and phases of the palace.
 It is a tour you will surely like to add on while in Varanasi.